Ajscheuer/andrew-scheuer/_posts/2025-05-20-aws-bedrock-healthcare.md

 ---
-layout: single
+layout: post
 title: "Integrating AWS Bedrock into Healthcare EMR Systems"
+subtitle: "Lessons learned building AI-powered healthcare workflows"
 date: 2025-05-20
-categories: [aws, healthcare, ai]
-tags: [aws-bedrock, emr, healthcare-tech, ai-integration]
+tags: [aws-bedrock, emr, healthcare-tech, ai-integration, aws]
-author_profile: true
+comments: true
 ---

-During my time as Head of Technology at Adam HRS, one of the most challenging and rewarding projects was integrating AWS Bedrock into our EMR platform.
+During my time as Head of Technology at **Adam HRS**, one of the most challenging and rewarding projects was integrating AWS Bedrock into our EMR platform.
 Here's what I learned about bringing AI capabilities to healthcare software.

 ## The Challenge